CIBC-Internal/python/Doc/library/calendar.rst

    .. method:: itermonthdates(year, month)

-      Return an iterator for the month *month* (1-12) in the year *year*.
+      Return an iterator for the month *month* (1--12) in the year *year*.
 This iterator will return all days (as :class:`datetime.date` objects) for the month and all days before the start of the month or after the end of the month that are required to get a complete week.

+   .. method:: itermonthdays(year, month)

+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
+Days returned will simply be day of the month numbers.
+For the days outside of the specified month, the day number is ``0``.

    .. method:: itermonthdays2(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
-Days returned will be tuples consisting of a day number and a week day number.
+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
+Days returned will be tuples consisting of a day of the month number and a week day number.

+   .. method:: itermonthdays3(year, month)

+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
+Days returned will be tuples consisting of a year, a month and a day of the month numbers.

+      .. versionadded:: 3.7

-   .. method:: itermonthdays(year, month)
+   .. method:: itermonthdays4(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
-Days returned will simply be day numbers.
+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
+Days returned will be tuples consisting of a year, a month, a day of the month, and a day of the week numbers.

+      .. versionadded:: 3.7

    .. method:: monthdatescalendar(year, month)